-Kentucky school shooting: 2 students killed, 17 injured
+Kentucky school shooting: 2 students killed, 18 injured

 "You could see students dropping their bags and just start running, pushing past each other," she said.
 "Everyone in cars started turning around and driving away.
 Kids were jumping the fence around the school and running through the woods."

-Droke said she contacted her mother on Facetime.
+Droke said she contacted her mother on FaceTime.
 Then she and her friend gave a ride to some students and loaned them phones to call their parents.

-"Everyone just left their bags and ran, so people had no cellphones," Droke said.
+"Everyone just left their bags and ran, so people had no cell phones," Droke said.

 Shot in the arm

 Daniel Austin, a 17-year-old special needs student, was hospitalized.
-His parents called his cell phone incessantly until someone in the emergency room picked up and said Daniel had been shot.
+His parents kept calling his cell phone until someone in the emergency room picked up and said Daniel had been shot.

-His mother Andrea rushed to the hospital, bewildered as to why this happened.
+His mother, Andrea, rushed to the hospital, bewildered as to why this happened.

 "Teachers love him.
 Students love him.
-I don't think anything can say one bad thing about him," Andrea Austin said.
+I don't think (anyone) can say one bad thing about him," Andrea Austin said.
 "And that's not because I'm his mom.
 Everybody loves him."

 Austin said her son was shot in the right arm, which might need to be amputated.
 She lauded the heroics of a fellow student and a teacher, who quickly scooped up Daniel after the gunfire stopped, rushed him to a car and drove him to a hospital.

+One of the first state troopers to arrive at the high school thought Bailey, the student who died at the school, was his daughter, Sanders said.
+The trooper's daughter had been dropped off at the school that morning, and she and the victim were wearing similar clothing, Sanders said.

+"He had to go over to convince himself that that was not his daughter," Sanders said.

-Sanders said six victims, including Preston, were taken to Vanderbilt University Medical Center in Nashvillle, about 100 miles away.
+State police said six victims, including Preston, were taken to Vanderbilt in Nashville, about 100 miles away.

-Among the injuries, three students were shot in the head, said Dr. Oscar Guillamondegui, medical director of the trauma intensive care unit.
+Among the injuries, three students were shot in the head, Dr. Oscar Guillamondegui, medical director of Vanderbilt's trauma intensive care unit, told reporters.

+Three victims remained in critical condition at Vanderbilt late Tuesday, and one was in stable condition at the hospital, state police said.

 2 school shootings in 2 days